 #3 – Succession

 Succession is chock full of “unlikable” characters and yet we’re deeply compelled to care about them and can’t wait to see what they’ll do next.
 Perhaps only rivaled by The Sopranos, it’s the funniest drama of all time.
-And Succession is a ruthless satire of hyper-capitalism and Trump era plutocracy.
-Also: in a talented cast (and I mean talented), Brian Cox’ portrayal of patriarch Logan Roy is an all timer.
+And it’s also a ruthless satire of hyper-capitalism and Trump era plutocracy.
+In a talented cast (and I mean talented), Brian Cox’ portrayal of patriarch Logan Roy is an iconic.
+And thankfully, the final season landed the plane, you might say: brilliant, dark, hilarious, crushing, and entirely satisfying.
 Sails out, nails out.

 #4 – Better Call Saul